Music Calculators | Tuning | Note Length | Interval | Note Ratio | Frequency of a String | Wavelength

 Frequency of a String

 Calculates the string frequency from diameter, length, density and tension of a string (or chord).
 A string oscillates, when being drawn (e.g. violin), plucked (e.g. guitar) or struck (e.g. piano), with a certain fundamental frequency and, in theory, infinite many harmonic overtones, which are integer multiples of the fundamental frequency.
 Those frequencies result from the physical properties of the string.
 The fundamental frequency determines the note, the ratios of the strengths of the overtones determine the timbre, which can't be calculated here.
-Wavelength and spread velocity refer to the fundamental frequency.
+The wavelength refers to the fundamental frequency.

 The formula for the frequency is: f = √ ψ / ( π * ρ ) / ( d * l )